 This is a unique 202-acre spring-fed impoundment with crystal clear waters near the city limits of Marianna.
 The lake is accessible off US 90 in Marianna by taking SR 71 north 1.1 miles to SR 164 for 1.8 miles and then south on Hunter Fish Camp Rd. to the ramp.
-Merritt's Mill Pond is renowned for its trophy redear (shellcracker) fishing.
-The pond currently holds the State record for redear at 4.86 pounds and until recently held the world record fish.
-Fishing far from your boat, on cloudy or rainy days or when there is a ripple on the water may produce the best results when fishing in this clear water pond.
-Due to an extended drawdown in 1994-1996 for dam repairs, bluegill and redear populations suffered, however, largemouth bass populations capitalized on the abundance of food in the pond.
+Merritt's Mill Pond was historically known for its trophy redear sunfish (shellcracker) fishing.
+The pond currently holds the state record for redear sunfish at 4.86 pounds and until recently held the world record fish.
+While Merritt’s Mill Pond still produces quality redear sunfish, it also produces quality largemouth bass.
+Casting far from your boat, on cloudy or rainy days or when there is a ripple on the water may produce the best results when fishing in this clear water pond.

-Bluegill, redear (shellcrackers) and spotted sunfish (stumpknockers) fishing should be good through the summer.
+Bluegill, redear (shellcrackers) and spotted sunfish (stumpknockers) fishing should be good in 2017.
 Take a stealthy approach in the clear water.
 Fish crickets or worms around the eel grass beds for the best success.
 As for shellcracker, remember the minimum length limit is 10 inches with the bag limit of 10 shellcracker per person in Merritt’s Mill Pond.
-Your best bet for largemouth bass is early morning and late evening.
-Try a variety of baits, as the bass in the mill pond can be tough to catch.